radumarias/rfs/README.md

 # rfs

 Distributed filesystem written in Rust.
-The intention is to be a learning projects for the concepts involved in such a system.
+The intention is to be a learning project for the concepts involved in building such a system.

 # Blog